MarcEscandell/ALPypeRL/docs/CommonIssues.rst

 This means that there is a **missmatch** between the expected ``ActionSpace`` and the defined ``self.action_space`` in the python side when you inherited ``BaseAnyLogicEnv``.
 Remember that dimensions from both sides must match.
 If you define an action as ``self.action_space=spaces.Discrete(n)``, then you should expect to call ``action.getIntValue()`` and not ``action.getDoubleValue()``.
 If you fail to do so, you will receive an error.

-Check the `documentation<How to train your first policy.
+Check the :ref:`documentation<How to train your first policy.
 The CartPole-v0 example.>` for more details.

 *********************************
 Evaluation server is not running